eclipse-keyple/keyple-website/content/docs/developer-guide/common-concepts.md

 At startup, a Keyple application must register the plugins it uses.
 Conversely, it can also unregister them.

 The **SmartCardService** will then make sure that the resources used are properly released.

+[link to the detailed description of the reader related classes]

 ### Observation